Frequently Asked Questions

 What should I do if I misfuel my vehicle?

 DO NOT START THE ENGINE.
 Starting the engine will circulate contaminated fuel throughout the system, causing extensive damage.
-Contact a NZIFDA-certified operator immediately for professional remediation.
+Contact a NZIFDA-certified operator immediately — they are the only operators authorised to file your disposal on the National Misfuel Register and issue a Certificate of Compliance.

 How do I find a certified operator?

-Look for operators displaying the NZIFDA Mark on our homepage.
-Only operators and workshops carrying the NZIFDA Mark are authorized to provide misfuel remediation services.
+Look for operators displaying the NZIFDA Mark.
+Only operators carrying the NZIFDA Mark are authorised to file disposal events on the National Misfuel Register.
 Compliant Operators (who carry the NZIFDA Mark) receive customer inquiries and allocate work to Certified Workshops in their network.
+Find a certified operator.

 What standards must certified operators meet?

-Certified operators must meet all NZIFDA standards including proper fuel extraction, system remediation, component replacement, waste management, insurance requirements, and documentation standards.
-See our Industry Standards page for details.
+Certified operators must meet all NZIFDA standards including: filing disposal events on the National Misfuel Register, manufacturer-specified fuel removal (fuel pump access panel or full tank removal — never filler neck extraction), system remediation to manufacturer specification, component replacement, hazardous waste management, insurance requirements, and documentation standards.
+See our Certification page for details.

 How much does misfuel remediation cost?